cupcakearmy/unpixel/README.md

 1. Bump version in `package.json`
 2. Update `CHANGELOG.md`
 3. Create a draft release with the new version. (e.g. tag with `v1.2.3`).
-4. Push to `main` and github workflow will build and upload assets to the draft matching the version of `package.json` and draft.
+4. Start the publish action and the ci will build and upload assets to the draft matching the version of `package.json` and draft.